stfc/PSyclone/doc/psyke.rst

       !
       !
 ExtractEnd

 The ``!
 CALL write_extract_arguments(argument_list)`` comment will be replaced by appropriate calls to write out arguments of extracted Node(s) or Kernel(s) in Issue #234.
-Both **ExtractRegionTrans** and **ExtractNode** are base classes that can be sub-classed by API-specific code.
+The **ExtractNode** base class can be sub-classed by API-specific code.
 This will be required for constructing the list of quantities required by Kernel (and Built-In) calls in the extracted Nodes.

 .. _psyke-intro-restrictions: